Here’s a look at South Sudan, a landlocked country in east-central Africa. In 2011, South Sudan gained its independence from Sudan.

-A demilitarized, jointly monitored Common Border Zone was established between Sudan and South Sudan to ease tensions regarding the oil-rich Abyei region.
+A demilitarized, jointly monitored Common Border Zone was established between Sudan and South Sudan to ease tensions in the oil-rich Abyei region.

-March 27, 1972 - The signing of the Addis Ababa Agreement ends 16 years of civil war between the northern Khartoum forces and southern Anyanya rebels.
+March 27, 1972 - The signing of the Addis Ababa Agreement ends 17 years of civil war between the northern Khartoum forces and southern Anya-Nya rebels.
 Part of the agreement includes the creation of the autonomous region of South Sudan, with Juba as its capital.

-1977 - Oil is discovered in southwestern Sudan.
-Civil war in the 1980s and 1990s prevents much exploration or development of the oil deposits.
+1977 - Oil discovered in southwestern Sudan.
+Civil war during the 1980s and 1990s prevents exploration or development of the oil deposits.

 1980s - Prolonged droughts put pressure on water and farming resources.

 May 1983 - John Garang forms the Sudan People’s Liberation Army (SPLA).
 Garang helps organize a rebellion against the government’s proposal to re-divide the region and impose Islamic law.

 March 27, 1995 - Sudan’s government calls for a two-month ceasefire at the behest of former US President Jimmy Carter.